ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 Here, you can find how many quantities of the products are **issued** as opposed to being **ordered**.

 For example, out of 30 ordered pcs, only 15 may be issued.
-This will be reflected in the issue store document.
+This will be reflected in the issue store transaction.

 ![Issue](pictures/inv_con_issue_executednew.png)